 Detail = Very small spinning reel, best suited for fishing in lakes, streams, smaller rivers, bays and harbours and estuaries

 2000 or 20

-- Detail = Small reel ideally suited for streams and smaller rivers, estuaries, lakes, harbours.
+Detail = Small reel ideally suited for streams and smaller rivers, estuaries, lakes, harbors.
 Best paired with a light rod of 6-7ft in length that has a line rating of 4-8lb

 2500 or 25

 Recommended line strength = mono 5-8lb (2-4kg) or braid = 5-12lb (2-6kg)